CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 #### Coordinate reference system (CRS)

-3D Tiles local coordinate systems use a right-handed 3-axis (x, y, z) Cartesian coordinate system; that is, the cross product of _x_ and _y_ yields _z_.
-3D Tiles defines the _z_ axis as up for local Cartesian coordinate systems.

-By default, vertex positions of the embedded glTF are defined according to a right-handed coordinate system where the _y_-axis is up, but vertex positions may be defined in a coordinate system where the _z_axis is up by specifying the [`CESIUM_z_up` glTF extension](TODO) in the embedded glTF (see [tile content coordinate systems](../../README.md#tile-content-coordinate-systems)).
+By default embedded glTFs use a right handed coordinate system where the _y_-axis is up.
+For consistency with the _z_-up coordinate system of 3D Tiles, glTF must be transformed at runtime or optionally use the [`CESIUM_z_up` glTF extension](TODO).
+See [tile content coordinate systems](../../README.md#tile-content-coordinate-systems) for more details.

 #### RTC_CENTER

 Positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
-If defined, `RTC_CENTER` specifies the center position and all vertex positions are treated as relative to this value.
-The center position provided for `RTC_CENTER` is defined according to a coordinate system where the _z_-axis is up.
+If defined, `RTC_CENTER` specifies the center position and all instance positions are treated as relative to this value.

 #### Quantized positions

 If `POSITION` is not defined for an instance, its position may be stored in `POSITION_QUANTIZED`, which defines the instance position relative to the quantized volume.
 If neither `POSITION` or `POSITION_QUANTIZED` are defined, the instance will not be created.

-A quantized volume is defined by `offset` and `scale` to map quantized positions into model space, as shown in the following figure:
+A quantized volume is defined by `offset` and `scale` to map quantized positions into local space, as shown in the following figure:

 ![quantized volume](figures/quantized-volume.png)

 `offset` is stored in the global semantic `QUANTIZED_VOLUME_OFFSET`, and `scale` is stored in the global semantic `QUANTIZED_VOLUME_SCALE`.
 If those global semantics are not defined, `POSITION_QUANTIZED` cannot be used.

-Quantized positions can be mapped to model space using the following formula:
+Quantized positions can be mapped to local space using the following formula:

 `POSITION = POSITION_QUANTIZED * QUANTIZED_VOLUME_SCALE / 65535.0 + QUANTIZED_VOLUME_OFFSET`